A’s 5, TWINS 3

 The doubleheader split allowed the A’s to jump ahead of the Angels, by percentage points, into fifth place in the AL West, while the Twins fell a half-game back of the second-place Royals, and 4½ games back of the division-leading Rangers.
 The A’s will take tomorrow off before returning to Oakland for an eight-game homestand; Minnesota will travel to Cleveland for a quick two-game set before returning to the Met to square off against KC, in a head-to-head battle for second place.

 • The game was played in the morning at site AZ18 in Peoria, Arizona, on the living room table while I listened to songs from 1984 on my HP Mini laptop.

 • This was the 47th game played at site AZ18, good for 10th place on the all-time games hosted list.

-• This was the second SP78 game ever played on this date; the other was played in 1992.
+• This was the third game played on this date, and the first since 2015.

 • A’s pitcher Tim Conroy really did graduate high school in June of 1978, and after being drafted made his first major league appearance for Oakland a few weeks later, on June 23rd, where he started against the Royals and had a no-decision in a 5-4 A’s win.
 Conroy lasted 3.1 innings, allowing one unearned run on two hits, and walking five.
 He would start one more game, on June 29th, before being shipped to the AAA Vancouver Canadians for the remainder of the season.
 He wouldn’t pitch in the majors again until 1982.